fw-ai-external/aiml/strategy_tasks/data_model_implementation_plan.md

 ## Overview

 This plan outlines the implementation of enhanced data and datamodel elements that define shape, type, and scope of context.
 The ElementExecutionContext will be updated to respect scope and type validations, and the assign element will be modified to respect readonly properties.
+The parser will also be enhanced to provide diagnostic errors for type mismatches and scope violations.

 ## Current State Analysis